capactio/capact/docs/example/rocketchat-installation.md

 ###  Prerequisites

-* Capact cluster installed, for example on [AWS EKS](../installation/aws-eks.md).See also [GCP cluster installation guide](../installation/gcp-gke.md).
+* Capact cluster installed, for example on [AWS EKS](../installation/aws-eks.md).
+See also [GCP cluster installation guide](../installation/gcp-gke.md).

 > **NOTE:** For AWS EKS Capact installation, all operation need to be run from the bastion host.